Australia vow 'respect and sportsmanship' after cheating scandal

 The 33-year-old added: "There’s been a lot of water under the bridge and a bit of tension between the two sides.
 We want to be super-competitive but we also want to respect the opposition and it was important to show that today."

+Warner, damned as the ring-leader of the tampering plot, is due to hold a press conference at the Sydney Cricket Ground on Saturday, having described the controversy as a "stain" on the game.

+Both Smith and Bancroft made tearful apologies when they arrived home in Australia earlier in the week.

-Coach Darren Lehmann, who will stand down after the match despite being cleared of any involvement in the scandal, gathered his shell-shocked team in a huddle before action began, but admitted it was hard to concentrate.
+Coach Darren Lehmann, who will stand down after the match despite being cleared of any involvement in the scandal, gathered his shell-shocked team in a huddle before action began on Friday, but admitted it was hard to concentrate.

 "We're not a hundred percent mentally right but we're representing our country and we've got to get the ball rolling by playing the best cricket we possibly can," Lehmann said.